 Legal framework

 Legislation protecting freedom of expression and the press is insufficiently enforced, although it is aligned with European standards, including at the constitutional level.
 Prosecutors’ interference with journalistic work amounts to harassment and raises serious concerns.
-The judiciary system is increasingly trying to push the media to reveal their sources.
+The justice system is increasingly trying to push the media to reveal their sources.
 The number of abusive lawsuits (SLAPPs) has been growing, while court decisions do not always respect press freedom standards.

 Economic context